rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 Message Formatting: Include timestamps, component names, severity levels, and clear messages.
 Consider a standard format.
 Log Rotation: Implement log rotation (logrotate) to manage log size.

+### Example Statement - Loggign and debugging requirements - option 2

+The component is required to record all errors and critical informative messages to aid in identifying, debugging, and understanding the functional flow of the system.
+Logging should be implemented using the syslog method, as it provides robust logging capabilities suited for system-level software.
+The use of `printf` is discouraged unless `syslog` is not available.

+All HAL components must adhere to a consistent logging process.
+When logging is necessary, it should be performed into the lpa_vendor_hal.log file, which is located in either the /var/tmp/ or /rdklogs/logs/ directories.

+Logs must be categorized according to the following log levels, as defined by the Linux standard logging system, listed here in descending order of severity:

+- **FATAL**: Critical conditions, typically indicating system crashes or severe failures that require immediate attention.
+- **ERROR**: Non-fatal error conditions that nonetheless significantly impede normal operation.
+- **WARNING**: Potentially harmful situations that do not yet represent errors.
+- **NOTICE**: Important but not error-level events.
+- **INFO**: General informational messages that highlight system operations.
+- **DEBUG**: Detailed information typically useful only when diagnosing problems.
+- **TRACE**: Very fine-grained logging to trace the internal flow of the system.

+Each log entry should include a timestamp, the log level, and a message describing the event or condition.
+This standard format will facilitate easier parsing and analysis of log files across different vendors and components.

 ----

 ## Memory and performance requirements